cs481-ekh/s23-totalled/README.md

 ./test.sh
 ```

-If this command fails you can try the following terminal commands instead:
+If this command fails you can try the following terminal command instead:

 ```console
 ./gradlew test